isbeorn/nina.docs/docs/tabs/options/equipment.md

 ### Bit Depth
 * Specify the bit-depth of the images outputted by the camera in use.

 > For DSLRs using DCRAW set this to 16 bit.
 If you're using FreeImage set to match the bitdepth of the camera

-> For ZWO, QHY and Atik cameras set this to 16bit since they are rescaled by the camera drivers.
+> For ZWO, QHY, SBIG, FLI, PlayerOne and Atik cameras set this to 16bit since they are rescaled by the camera drivers.

-> Touptek and Altair do not scale, so set to match bit depth of the camera
+> Touptek, Risingcam, Altair, Mallincam, Omegon and SVBony do not scale, so set to match bit depth of the camera

 > For other CCD/CMOS cameras ask to your camera manufacturer.